Fideladdi/Data-Analysis-and-Visualization---Classic-Cars-Dataset-Analysis/README.md

 - Jupyter Notebook: For creating an interactive solution document that combines code execution with descriptive text and results visualization.
 - Pandas: For data manipulation and analysis.
 - NumPy: For numerical operations on arrays and matrices.

+How to Run

+To run this project:

+    Clone the repository or download the Jupyter Notebook file Test1-Lastname.ipynb.
+    Ensure you have Jupyter Notebook installed, or use any IDE that supports .ipynb files.
+    Open the notebook and execute the cells sequentially to reproduce the analysis.

+Dependencies

+    Python 3.x
+    Pandas
+    NumPy